mitre/fhir-exercises/Exercise_4/docs/part-3.md

 ## US Core
 There are a variety of IGs available for FHIR® implementation.
 The US Core IG maps to the USCDI data standard, to help EHR systems meet Promoting Interoperability guidelines.

-The US Core IG is based on FHIR® Version R4
+The current, as of writing, version of the US Core IG (5.0.0) is based on FHIR® Version R4.
 > Link for further info on FHIR® Version R4 Summary – FHIR® v4.0.1: [https://www.hl7.org/fhir/summary.html](https://www.hl7.org/fhir/summary.html){target=_blank}

 >The US Core IG defines the **minimum set of constraints on the FHIR® resources** to create the US Core Profiles.
 It also defines the **minimum set of FHIR® RESTful interactions** for each of the US Core Profiles to access patient data.
 By establishing the **“floor”** of standards to promote interoperability and adoption through common implementation, it allows for further standards development evolution for specific uses cases.